The OSDS is a non-profit dedicated to promoting swing dancing culture in Ottawa, ON, on unceded Algonquin territory.

 The OSDS is Ottawa's Home of Lindy Hop.

-We're an official entity, a registered not for profit organization, who's mandate is to support the community.
+We're an official entity, a registered not for profit organization, who's mandate is to support the swing dance community in Ottawa.

-Even though money wasn't coming in and though we weren't hosting dances during the pandemic, the OSDS had some basic expenses, licenses, insurance that still needed to be paid.
-(We kept spending to a minimum by putting many services on hold, enquired about service discounts, due to changes in usage but some aspects had to be kept.)
+During the pandemic, we weren't hosting dances money and wasn't coming in, the OSDS' Exec was working hard to put the organization into a hybernation mode.
+We kept spending to a minimum by putting services on hold, enquired about service discounts, due to changes in usage but some aspects had to be kept and some basic expenses; licenses, insurance that still needed to be paid.

-Yes, there are all sorts of lovely free things that pop up, live bands, festivals and that is wonderful!
-Go, have a good time, experience those awesome things but please think of it as a lovely bonus.
+There are all sorts of lovely free events that pop up and that is wonderful!
+Go, have a good time, experience those awesome things (and we'll often give suggestions) but please think of it as a lovely bonus.
 Do your best to try for an AND and not an OR.
-If you are able to, please come to both.
+If you're able to, please come to both.
 If not, try not to be gone too long.
-We miss you.
+We really do miss you.

 Invite your friends to join you when you go.
 Its always more fun that way.
 Have an especially good time during an evening?
 Consider giving us a tip or making a donation.
 Thanks.